giPeteR/PrusaSlicer-DualExtruder/README.md

 ### Solution:
 * Having a post processing code that inserts a lot of extruder priming the first time the 2nd extruder is activated.

-She post processing is done automatically by PrusaSlicer.
-The code is in Python (and this is not a tutorial to get Python running).
+The post processing is done automatically by PrusaSlicer.
+The code is in Python *(and this is not a tutorial to get Python running)*.
 The code gets parameters from the *custom gcode sections* in PrusaSlicer.

+Initial G-Code looks like this (when output from PrusaSlicer, do not use it, use the 7z-files here).
-Initial G-Code looks like this, the comments in *=== Post process vars ===* are important:
+The comments in *=== Post process vars ===* are important:
 - - - - - - -
 ```
 ; Purge nozzle 1 or 1+2